The One Thing You Can't Bullshit In Foreign Language Learning

 The learner might be able to say a lot in their target language but as soon as a native speaker says something which warrants a response, it’s going to be very obvious whether or not the learner actually understands what’s being said.

-This is why, for example, IELTS exams consist of a native English speaker having an unscripted conversation with the foreign learner because this enables the examiners to properly assess their level.
+This is why exams like IELTS consist of a native speaker having an unscripted conversation with the foreign learner because this enables the examiners to properly assess their level.

 Again so you remember it: